Ben-Santana/Slime-Mold-Simulation/README.md

 ## Controls:

-Run slime.py to run simulation
+Run py slime.py in terminal to run simulation

              +/- ~ Add or take away amount of spores released